This roadmap is under construction!

 Current Reforms & Tools to Fight for Them

-The most important thing local governments can do to support working families in their communities is to institute a living wage, such as this model law written be NELP.
-The ProGov21 database has lots of resources to help your community construct and advocate for a living wage that meets your local needs.
+The most important thing local governments can do to support working families in their communities is to institute a living wage, such as this Berkeley, CA, living wage ordinance.
+The ProGov21 database has resources to help your community construct and advocate for a living wage that meets your local needs.
 We have a large number of example and model laws in the database from all over the country including Los Angeles 2014, San Francisco 2014, Sacramento 2015, and Minneapolis 2005 to list just a few.

 The ProGov21 database has numerous resources to help advocate for a living wage.
 In particular the UC Berkeley Labor Center has produced this guide that walks you through the data and methods you would need to calculate the impact of a living wage law on your workers, community, and businesses.
 This massive 2014 landmark study from the Berkeley Labor Center evaluated every local wage ordinance in the country.
 Our materials are not limited to the coasts and include a wealth of resources from around the country including this report from Ohio Policy Matters on the potential impact of a $15 minimum wage on Ohio communities.